 |How many watts does a 12,000 BTU AC use?||1,000 – 1,500 Watts|

 |How many watts does a 15,000 BTU AC use?||1,250 – 1,875 Watts|

 |How many watts does an 18,000 BTU AC use?||1,500 – 2,250 Watts|

 If you want to figure out how much does it cost to run a window air conditioner, then you’ll need to know two things:

 - The cost your electric company charges per kilowatt-hour (kWh)

 - The amount of power your window air conditioner uses to run (watts)

-Once we have those two numbers, we can then use a simple formula to calculate the monthly cost of operating the window AC unit.
+Once we have those two numbers in hand, we can then use a simple formula to calculate the monthly cost of operating the window AC unit.